hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 --set backend=X.X.X.X --set username=admin --set password=xxxxxxxxx
 ```

-### Data path configuration

-The HPE CSI Driver for Kubernetes automatically configures Linux iSCSI/multipath settings based on [config.json](https://raw.githubusercontent.com/hpe-storage/co-deployments/master/helm/charts/hpe-csi-driver/files/config.json).
-In order to tune these values, edit the config map with `kubectl edit configmap hpe-linux-config -n kube-system` and restart node plugin using `kubectl delete pod -l app=hpe-csi-node` to apply.

-**Note:** HPE provide a set of general purpose default values, tuning is only required if prescribed by HPE.

-## Using
+## Using persistent storage for Kubernetes

 To enable dynamic provisioning of volumes through the use of `PersistentVolumeClaim` API objects, a `StorageClass` needs to be declared on the cluster.
-By default, a `StorageClass` named `hpe-standard` is installed.
-Please see the [HPE CSI Driver for Kubernetes](https://scod.hpedev.io/csi_driver/index.html) documentation portal for the official documentation for the HPE CSI Driver for Kubernetes.
+By default, a `StorageClass` named `hpe-standard` is installed on the cluster.
+Please see the [HPE CSI Driver for Kubernetes](https://scod.hpedev.io/csi_driver/index.html) documentation on [SCOD](https://scod.hpedev.io) for the official documentation of the HPE CSI Driver for Kubernetes.
 Also, it's helpful to be familar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.

 ## Support